RibbleValleyTradingCo/ReelyRated-Dev/docs/VENUE-PAGES-ROADMAP.md

 Privacy/moderation enforcement is handled by RPCs and RLS; React only renders what it is allowed to see.

 Status: Phase 1 read-only venue pages implemented (RPCs, /venues, /venues/:slug, nav links).
+Top anglers strip is live.
 No editing/admin features yet.

 ---